 And some people have never checked it at all.
 Maybe they don't know how, or maybe they're too afraid to discover they have bad credit.
 But if you keep your head buried in the sand, you won't know how to correct an error on your credit report or dispute a credit report that contains false information.

 Keep reading.
-We'll discuss exactly how to check your credit score, and what you can do to make sure it's perfectly accurate from now on.
+We'll discuss exactly how to check your credit score, how to fix credit report errors, and what you can do to make sure it's perfectly accurate from now on.